Dark Skies Forever

 If you have a telescope that you keep inside the house or garage, you must allow it about 30 minutes to reach thermal equilibrium with the night air temperature.
 If you don’t then the stars will appear fuzzy.

 When you start out just start by looking around with your naked eye for something familiar.
 Most of the year you should be able to make out the Big Dipper if you face north and from there the Big Dipper will point you to other constellations.
-If it is winter time (in the northern hemisphere) you should be able to make out the bright constellation Orion the Hunter, which can even be seen from light polluted cities.
+If it is winter time (in the northern hemisphere) you should be able to make out the bright constellation, Orion the Hunter, which can be seen even from light polluted cities.
 Orion will then point you to other constellations in the winter sky.